 TWA was a major sponsor for the 1996 celebration of the Smithsonian’s 150th Anniversary, and the TWA Museum’s collection traveled to twelve cities over a period of two years as part of “America’s Smithsonian” Exhibit.

 The TWA Museum became a Chapter of the Platte County Historical Society in 1985 and was under the direction of Marie Trainer.
-In 2010 Pam Blaschum took over the direction of the museum and with Pat Brinkman worked diligently to secure a space in the original building that was built in 1931 to accommodate the newly formed TWA corporate headquarters.
+In 2010 Pam Blaschum took over the direction of the TWA Museum and with Pat Brinkman worked diligently to secure a space for the TWA Museum in the original building that was built in 1931 to accommodate the newly formed TWA corporate headquarters.